 What is Home Health Care Nursing?
 Your Guide

-In 2020, over 5 million people in the U.S. received home health care, about 59% of whom were 65 or older.
-This shows the growing need for home care, mainly for our ageing population.
+In 2020, over 5 million people in the U.S. got home health care.
+About 59% of them were 65 or older.
+This shows the growing need for care at home, mainly for our aging population.

 Home health care services are broad.
 They include skilled nursing, physical therapy, and help with daily tasks.
 These services help you stay healthy and independent at home.
-90% of older adults want to remain in their homes as they age.
+In fact, 90% of older adults want to stay in their homes as they age.

-Home health care can be cheaper, more convenient, and often just as effective as hospital stays, making it a wise choice for many patients and their families.
+Home health care can be cheaper and more convenient than hospital stays.
+It’s often just as effective too.
+This makes it a wise choice for many patients and their families.

 Key Takeaways